 You will be asked to choose a Virtual Instance shortly after creating your Rockset account.
 Your queries from this Virtual Instance can access all or any of your collections in your Rockset account.

-You can update your account’s Virtual Instance size at any time in the Rockset Console, under Billing > Virtual Instances.
+You can update your account’s Virtual Instance size at any time in the Rockset Console, under Virtual Instances > Configuration.

 All Virtual Instances are hosted in us-west-2 region by default.
 Looking for a different region?
 Contact us.